bright/new-www/content/blog/how-to-improve-your-app-observability-easily-with-grafana-and-opentelemetry.md

    .catch((error) => console.log('Error initializing tracing', error));
 ```

-By default, [OTLPTraceExporter sends grpc traces to "http://localhost:4317"](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/), so let’s configure our grafana-agent, to listen on that port, by adding traces configuration to agent.yaml file:
+By [default](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/), OTLPTraceExporter sends grpc traces to `http://localhost:4317`, so let’s configure our grafana-agent, to listen on that port, by adding traces configuration to agent.yaml file:

 ```yaml
 traces: